Money and Wellbeing

 - Ensuring we get enough sleep – easier said than done, but a good bedtime routine, removing devices from the bedroom, and allowing yourself enough hours in bed can all really help to allow our bodies and minds to get the rest they need to feel on top form

-- Journaling – writing down our thoughts can be very therapeutic – on our Money Course we discuss the benefits of keeping a journal in our section on gratitude, as the psychological benefits of this approach have been proven many times.
+- Journaling – writing down our thoughts can be very therapeutic: on our Money Course we discuss the benefits of keeping a journal in our section on gratitude, as the psychological benefits of this approach are well-documented.

 It’s really important that you speak to your GP if you are experiencing really low mood or extreme mood changes.
 They can discuss how you are feeling and talk through the range of options that might work for you and your particular mental health issues.